gzoller/ScalaJack/doc/map.md

 ## Converters

-As for version 6.2.0, ScalaJack includes a Converters package to add some syntax sugar making it easier to move between wire formats.
+As of version 6.2.0, ScalaJack includes a Converters package to add some syntax sugar making it easier to move between wire formats.

 ### Case 1: Simple conversion between two wire formats
 ```scala